awsdocs/nice-dcv-admin-guide/doc_source/security-authentication.md

 1. Navigate to the **HKEY\_USERS/S\-1\-5\-18/Software/GSettings/com/nicesoftware/dcv/security/** key and select the **authentication** parameter\.

-   If there is no `authentication` parameter in the registry key, create one:
+   If there's no `authentication` parameter in the registry key, create one:

    1. In the left pane, open the context \(right\-click\) menu for the **authentication** key and choose **New**, **string value**\.